 PSRA track priority substances that have been seen as harmful or as having hazardous properties with long-term effects, such as carcinogens or endocrine disruptors.
 The use of some of these is already restricted to some degree, but we look at a wide range of sources to compile a master priority substance list where we feel there may be classification or regulatory changes coming.
 We then examine the effects of any potential changes on our portfolio and what our options are to mitigate risks, both for us and our customers – perhaps by limiting use, or even phasing products out.
-One course of action is to seek an alternative for the substances in question, perhaps by starting an R&D project.
+One course of action is to seek an alternative for the substances in question, for example by starting an R&D project.
 Our goal is to stay sustainable: we aim to continuously provide safer alternatives for our stakeholders now and in the future.

 Our aim is to forecast the future…to manage product risks and any regulatory and safety issues that may arise.

 No crystal ball – just diligence and expertise

 We manage the whole product lifecycle, starting from supporting our R&D team in new product development to ensure that the chemicals they plan to use are safe and compliant and will remain so in the long term.